 Construction is underway in Miami on the nation’s first all-electric transit center, set to charge and maintain a fleet of 100 battery electric buses.

-The Miami-Dade County Dept. of Transportation and Public Works began construction on the South Dade Transit Operations Center (SDTOC) June 25, with WSP providing design and construction services for the two-phase, $246-million project.
+The Miami-Dade County Dept. of Transportation and Public Works began construction on the South Dade Transit Operations Center (SDTOC) June 25.
+WSP is providing design ad construction administration services and a joint venture of NV2A Group and Dragados USA is constructing the two-phase, $246-million project.

 WSP says the facility is the first of its kind in the U.S., being the first all-electric facility and the first to accommodate up to 100 articulated, zero-emission battery electric buses, or BEBs.